avitalys/Contract-Management-App/README.md

 `ng new client`
 11. Created new angular app components: 'login-form' and 'nav', with cli: `ng g c loginForm --skip-tests`
 12. Created new angular service for login. with POST request to /api/login, with cli: `ng g s _services/login --skip-test`
+13. Persist loggedin user in localStorage and expose as observable.

 ## Commands For Running: